-- The Middle English term for fairy – faie.
+- The Middle English term for fairy was faie.
 In Old French, it was fae; in Latin, fata, as in the Fates – a trio of goddesses responsible for controlling each man’s destiny.
 In Arthurian legend, Morgan Le Fay was King Arthur’s trouble-making sorceress half-sister.
 “Le Fay” refers to her otherworldly heritage.
-Combined, they lend this moniker a fanciful, mystical vibe.
+Combined, they lend this name a fanciful, mystical vibe.

 - The Anglo-Norman fei meant faith, from the Latin fides.
 The Middle English term was fai or fay.
 Even Shakespeare used fay to mean faith – which makes her a cousin to word name Faith.
 The third century Saint Faith of Gaul is also called Fides, Foy, and yup, Fay.

 - Finally, it is sometimes a surname, derived from many possible roots – which probably explains the more-than-occasional use of Fay and company as masculine names.

 Today, this mini name shimmers with silver screen glamor.
 My first thoughtis Fay Wray, the ingenue best known for being toted up the Empire State building in 1933′s King Kong.
 Then there’s the Oscar-winning actress Faye Dunaway.
 Liv Tyler played a fictional Faye in 1996′s That Thing You Do!

 The saint adds another layer of intrigue to this name.
 She’s said to be a third century martyr, born in Aquitaine and venerated in Conques, once a stop on an important pilgrimage route.
 It’s said that a monk stole the relics and carried them to Conques, where an elaborate gold reliquary remains on display.